Frequently Asked Questions

 What do you mean by “one planet living”?

 This refers to living a lifestyle that would be sustainable if adopted by everyone in the world.
 In other words, using no more than our share of resources and producing little enough harm, that we could be supported idefinitely without degrading other living and non-living systems.
 It ties into the concepts of global footprints and planetary boundaries.
-Unfortunately the current Australian lifestyle would require about eight Earths if adopted by everyone, so the only fair way forward requires degrowth in some form or another.
+Unfortunately the current Australian lifestyle would require about five Earths if adopted by everyone, so the only fair way forward requires degrowth in some form or another.

 What are planetary boundaries?